-The Group has not early adopted the above new or revised standards and amendment.
-The Group has assessed the impact of the adoption of these revised standards and amendments and consider that there will be no significant impact on the Group's results and financial position nor any substantial changes in the Group's accounting policies and presentation of the financial statements except for the amendment to HKAS 12.
+The Group has not early adopted the above new or revised standards and amendments.
+The Group has assessed the impact of the adoption of these revised standards and amendments and consider that there will be no significant impact on the Group's results and financial position nor any substantial changes in the Group's accounting policies and presentation of the financial statements.